t-chx/blog/_posts/2014-21-1-taipei-mayor-writes-gitbook.md

 Earlier this week, around wednesday, they decided to publish and share their official political agenda ("whitebook") [as a GitBook](http://whitebook.kptaipei.tw/), as an act of transparency and openness.

-Their **"whitebook"** was widely successful, being read by nearly 250,000 unique readers, in less than 5 days, gathering more than 36,000 likes on Facebook and millions of page views from Taipei's citizen days before the elections.
+Their **"whitebook"** was widely successful, being read by nearly 250,000 unique readers, in less than 5 days, gathering more than 36,000 likes on Facebook and millions of page views from Taipei's citizens days before the elections.

 It's interesting to see a politician take this path and openly share his plan and thoughts with the citizens, this transparency enables debates and ultimately allows citizens to give their thoughts and feedback on a politician's campaign.

 We see GitBook as a platform, that empowers everyone regardless of their social status, age or experience, to openly write and share their ideas.
-We hope that Dr Ko's example will inspire many to do the same.
+We hope that Dr Ko's example will inspire many to follow in his steps.

-Finally I would to congratulate Dr Ko and his team for their election and wish them the best of luck for the coming years, hopefully they will help Taiwan propser and develop.
+Finally I would to congratulate Dr Ko and his team for their election and I wish them the best of luck for the coming years, hopefully they will help Taiwan propser and develop.